Build Multi-Agent AI Systems

 Customer Support Triage

-A starting agent interprets a customer's request and forwards it to the appropriate expert agent (e.g., billing, tech support).
+An initial agent understands a customer query and routes it to the correct specialized agent (e.g., billing, technical support).